Review of top quark mass measurements in CMS

 With a multitude of unique features that set it apart from other elementary particles, the top quark plays a crucial role in the standard model (SM) of particle physics.
 In the SM, the large mass of the top quark (\mt) results in its Higgs Yukawa coupling being close to unity.
 This leads to a particular significance of the top quark in the context of vacuum stability and cosmology, as well as in alternative models of spontaneous electroweak (EW) symmetry breaking.

 The top quark has an extremely short lifetime of approximately $5\times10^{-25}\unit{s}$~\cite{ParticleDataGroup:2022pth}.
-Therefore it decays through the weak interaction before it would undergo hadronisation (happening at the time scale of ${\sim}10^{-23}\unit{s}$) and before the strong interaction could affect its spin properties.
+Therefore it decays through the weak interaction before it would undergo hadronisation (happening at the time scale of ${\sim}10^{-23}\unit{s}$), and well before the strong interaction could affect its spin properties at the spin decorrelation time scale of $\mt /\LQCD^2 \approx 10^{-21}\unit{s}$~\cite{Mahlon:2010gw}, where \LQCD is the Landau pole of quantum chromodynamics (QCD).
 Therefore, spin information of the top quark is transmitted to the particles that result from its decay~\cite{Mahlon:2010gw}.
-This distinct property entails that the top quark exhibits features of a quasi-free observable particle with a Breit--Wigner distributed mass and grants a direct access to its fundamental properties, enabling precise measurements of its mass and polarisation.
+This distinct property entails that the top quark exhibits features of a quasi-free observable particle with a Breit--Wigner distributed invariant mass and grants a direct access to its fundamental properties, enabling precise measurements of its mass and polarisation.

 This picture of the top quark is the basis of state-of-the-art experimental measurements.
-The analogous concept does not apply to any other quark, for which spin and mass are always masked by colour confinement.
-However, this picture is only an approximation.
-With growing precision in the measured top quark properties, in particular \mt, the quantum aspects of the top quark related to its short lifetime and colour charge can not be ignored.
-These subtle issues entail for example that the top quark is considered as a coherent quantum state which is defined only through the analysis strategy, or that top quark final states can interfere with some of the background processes.
-The limitations of the picture of the top quark as a free particle lead to ambiguities in the theoretical interpretation~\cite{Hoang:2020iah}.
-For the \mt measurements, this can generally result in uncertainties of up to 1\GeV.
+It implies approximations such as factorisation of on-shell top quark production and decay, used in most theoretical predictions and implemented in the simulations currently used in the experimental analyses.
+Furthermore, it neglects subtle quantum and interference effects arising from the top quark colour and electroweak charges.
+The analogous concept does not apply to any other quark, as the spin and mass are always masked by colour confinement.
+However, with growing precision in the measured top quark properties, in particular \mt, these effects eventually need to be accounted for as well.
+The limitations of the picture of the top quark as a free particle lead to ambiguities in the theoretical interpretation~\cite{Azzi:2019yne,Hoang:2020iah}.